IanConnolly/ianconnolly.github.io/_posts/2014-04-03-unpaid-internships.md

 the more conventional 'money'.
 Are we honestly going to turn the fledgling tech industry in Ireland into another bastion of private school privilege?
 Where's your beloved meritocracy now?
-Beneath the hoodies, the buddha bags, and the free beer, Irish tech companies becoming every bit as bad as the other industries that they scoff at.
+Beneath the hoodies, the buddha bags, and the free beer, Irish startups becoming every bit as bad as the other industries that they scoff at.
 Perhaps worse - at least the rest don't pretend to be 'cool'.